WEDNESDAY, JUNE 23, 2021 at 7pm

 Clarice Vasconcelos Assad (b.
 1978) – The Book of Spells

 Orlando Haddad (b.
-1953) – Lendas Amazônicas (Amazon Legends) world premiere
+1953) – Lendas Amazônicas (Amazon Legends) premiere

 Orlando Haddad's commission generously funded by the Steven R. Gerber Trust.